Medically Reviewed by Duna Raoof, M.D.

-You should also see a doctor if the flashes are accompanied by numbness or an inability to talk.
-Severe pain in your eyes, especially after you've been hit in the head, should also prompt quick medical care.
+You should also see a doctor immediately if the flashes are accompanied by numbness or an inability to talk.
+Severe pain in your eyes, especially after you’ve been hit in the head, should also prompt quick medical care.

 How Can You Protect Your Eyes?

 Annual eye exams can help your doctor spot changes in your vision before they cause significant problems.
-Your doctor can dilate your pupils to allow for examination of the back of the eye, and they can check eye pressure to make certain glaucoma isn't developing.
+Your doctor can dilate your pupils to allow for examination of the back of the eye, and they can check eye pressure to make certain glaucoma is not developing.
 Keeping these appointments is one of the best ways to protect your eyes.